Iran unveils new long-range ballistic missile

 That would make it capable of reaching Israel and Saudi Arabia from southern Iran.

-Speaking during the parade, Rouhani said Tehran would press ahead with strengthening its missile capabilities and military defenses, the state-run broadcaster Press TV reported.
+Speaking during the parade, President Hassan Rouhani said Tehran would press ahead with strengthening its missile capabilities and military defenses, the state-run broadcaster Press TV reported.

 "We will promote our defensive and military power as much as we deem necessary," Rouhani said.
 "We seek no one's permission to defend our land."